 July 1, 2009

-Some time ago I wrote a note about distributed DML, pointing out that the driving_site() hint works with distributed queries but not with distributed DML; so insert as select, or create as select and so on will “ignore” the hint.
+Some time ago I wrote a note about distributed DML, pointing out that the driving_site() hint works with distributed queries but not with DML based on distributed queries; so insert as select, or create as select and so on will “ignore” the hint.

 This is just a little follow-up to give you an idea of what execution plans for distributed queries look like so that you can tell whether your query is going to work locally or remotely.